pearcej/pearcej.github.io/csc426/index.md

 ### Day 20: In class

 - Read and discuss [How to Navigate a Large Codebase Effectively](https://learncodingusa.com/how-to-navigate-a-large-codebase-effectively/)
+- We will explore different aspects of how Runestone works.
+This could be explore one of the servers or it could be explore the instructor interface or the author interface.

 ### Day 20: Before next class

-- Complete See [Blog post description](b8-blog-mvc.md) for more detail.
+- Complete readings and blog post.
+See [Blog post description](b8-blog-mvc.md) for more detail.

 ## Optional class: Thursday, November 2, 2023